blikoon/QRCodeScanner/README.md

 # QRCodeScanner
 QR Scanning library based on zxing for android devices API 15 and plus

+# Features
+ * Scan QR Code
+ * Load images containing QR Code and scan them
+ * Easy to use

 # How to use
 * In your root gradle file do the following :
 ```java